aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ![svg](/images/butane_leak_example_files/output_30_0.svg)

-In general the evaporation rate is derived from a heat balance accounting for the heat transfer from the ground, from the ambient air, and from solar flux, however in this case a simplifying assumption is that the majority of the heat transfered to the liquid is from the ground.
+In general the evaporation rate is derived from a heat balance accounting for the heat transfer from the ground, from the ambient air, and from solar flux, however in this case a simplifying assumption is that the majority of the heat transferred to the liquid is from the ground.

 For a cryogenic liquid spilled on land a simple model of the evaporative flux $G_e$ in kg/s/m² is[<sup id="fnref-15">15</sup>](#fn-15)